Churanta/Hackverse-4.0/README.md

 - Take a screenshot of the AR view and save it to the gallery
 - Share the screenshot with friends and family

-## Technology Stack

-- Flutter 2.5.3
-- ARKit (iOS) and ARCore (Android)
-- Blender
-- Flutter Packages: camera, image_gallery_saver, ar_flutter_plugin,path_provider,model_viewer_plus

-## Installation and Setup

-- Clone the repository from GitHub: https://github.com/Churanta/Hackverse-4.0.git
-- Open the project in Android Studio or Visual Studio Code
-- Install the required packages by running the command flutter pub get
-- Connect your mobile device to your computer and enable USB debugging
-- Run the app on your mobile device using flutter run

 ## Usage